zyedidia/knit/README.md

 # Improvements over Make

+* Knit uses Lua for customization, rather than the Make custom language.
+* Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
+* Knit supports `%` meta-rules and regular expression meta-rules.
+Make only supports `%` meta-rules.
 * Make requires tab characters for indentation, Knit does not.
 * Make uses special targets such as `.SECONDARY` to indicate special processing.
 Knit uses rule attributes.
 * Knit supports virtual attributes that are independent of the file system.
 * Knit uses sane variable names like `$input`, `$output`, and `$match` instead of `$^`, `$@`, and `$*`.
-* Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
-* Knit uses Lua for customization, rather than the Make custom language.
-* Make supports `%` meta-rules.
-Knit supports `%` meta-rules and regular expression meta-rules.
 * Knit builds using all cores by default.
-* Knit's implementation is small and can be easily built for many systems.

 # Installation